U.S. flag

 In jurisdictions where registration in person is required and registration cannot be accomplished on a nonworkday, an employee may be granted up to a full day of excused absence in order to register.

-If an employee's voting location is beyond normal commuting distance and vote by absentee ballot is not permitted, the employee may be granted sufficient time off in order to be able to make the trip to the voting location to cast his or her ballot.
+If an employee's voting location is beyond normal commuting distance and vote by absentee ballot is not permitted, the employee may be granted sufficient time off in order to be able to make the trip to the voting location to cast their ballot.
 Where more than one day is required to make the trip, time off in excess of one day shall be charged to annual leave, accrued compensatory time, or LWOP (32 Comp.
 Gen. 361).

-Up to a full day of excused absence may be granted as required for an employee to prepare and have certified an absentee ballot, if these activities cannot be accomplished during nonworking hours.
+Up to a full day of excused absence may be granted as required for an employee to prepare and have certified an absentee ballot if these activities cannot be accomplished during nonworking hours.

 Absence for Conventions or Conferences

-If the convention, conference or meeting is not directly related to the employee's official duties but attendance will contribute to the goals of the Department, it is within the discretion of the operating unit to grant excused absence or to grant annual leave or LWOP for such purposes.
+If the convention, conference, or meeting is not directly related to the employee's official duties, but attendance will contribute to the goals of the Department, it is within the discretion of the operating unit to grant excused absence or to grant annual leave or LWOP for such purposes.

 The leave and duty status of an employee who attends a meeting, conference, or convention should be clearly established in advance.